-Get Lost: 72 Hours in Stockholm
+Get Lost: 72 Hours In Stockholm

 Since Sweden is six hours ahead of EST, it may take your body a bit to adjust to the time difference, so don’t feel guilty about sleeping in.
 When you finally do rise, enjoy a typical Scandinavian breakfast at the Campfire Grill & Bar, which consists of crisp bread alongside cheese, jam, butter, smoked salmon, tomato and cucumber.
 It’s different but still satisfying.

-When you’re done, hop on the metro a few stops to Slussen and roam the quaint island of Södermalm.
-With its cobblestone streets, secret alleyways and hidden little gems like Ivar Los park, a local fave that’s ideal for just kicking it, the quaint island is worth a visit.
+When you’re done, hop on the metro and take it a few stops to Slussen so you can roam the quaint island of Södermalm.
+With its cobblestone streets, secret alleyways and hidden little gems like Ivar Los park — a local fave that’s ideal for just kicking it— the quaint island is worth a visit.

 DAY THREE